Vox Populi, Vox Dei: Political meaning of the title

 The 1709 tract's use of the Latin phrase was consistent with earlier usage of vox populi, vox Dei in English political history since at least as early as 1327 when the Archbishop of Canterbury Walter Reynolds brought charges against King Edward II in a sermon "Vox populi, vox Dei".

-From Reynolds onwards, English political use of the phrase was favorable, not referencing an alternative context of the usage by Alcuin (c.
-735 – 804) who in a letter advised the emperor Charlemagne to resist such a dangerous democratic idea on the grounds that "the riotousness of the crowd is always very close to madness".
+The proverb had been known as far back as the Carolingian period.
+Alcuin (c.
+735 – 804) mentions the proverb in a letter to the emperor Charlemagne, while personally stating his opposition to it and the democratic idea that it expresses on the grounds that "the riotousness of the crowd is always very close to madness".

 Reprints

 Vox Populi, Vox Dei: being true Maxims of Government was the next year, 1710, republished under the title of The Judgment of whole Kingdoms and Nations, with considerable alterations.

 The 10th printing of the revised tract was in 1771.

 Other works

 The title Vox Populi, Vox Dei was also borrowed in a Jacobite pamphlet to argue against the Whigs in 1719, resulting in the hanging of the young printer John Matthews.

+In popular culture, the phrase appears as the titles of two songs in the second season of Hazbin Hotel: "VOX POPULI" and "VOX DEI".